Indiana police launch homicide probe into infant’s disappearance

 Indianapolis police revealed Saturday that homicide detectives are leading the investigation into the disappearance of an infant girl reported missing two weeks after she was last seen alive with her mother’s boyfriend.

-Police fear the worst because they said 8-month-old Amiah Robertson hasn’t been seen since March 9.
+The Indiana police fear the worst because they said 8-month-old Amiah Robertson hasn’t been seen since March 9.
 They also found "items" of hers along a river bank Wednesday after getting a tip.

 "I think that we all hope for the best always, but I think that we can't ignore the reality of the situation," Lt.
 Bruce Smith said.
 "Amiah cannot take care of herself.
 And absent somebody else who is currently taking care of her that hasn't come forward, we are very concerned about what happened to her."